 At Glen Abbey Montessori School, we fully embrace the Montessori philosophy and principles.
-We do so, not only by providing our students with the requisite Montessori materials, but by creating an emotional, social, developmental and physical environment designed specifically to cater to the “absorbent mind”.
+We do so, not only by providing our students with the requisite Montessori materials but also, by creating an emotional, social, developmental, and physical environment designed specifically to cater to the “absorbent mind”.

 Please take some time to familiarize yourself with the Montessori philosophy and its principles.
-We also have included a reading list to enhance your understanding on the Montessori method.
+We also have included a reading list to enhance your understanding of the Montessori method.

 The Montessori Philosophy

 The Montessori philosophy can be found within the writings of Dr. Maria Montessori: